ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 ## Operating System

-As for now, I intend to use this build as an All-In-One server for my home lab, including:
+As for now, I intend to use this build as an All-In-One server for my home lab.

-- GPU Server for Machine Learning (Primary) (Linux VM)
-- NAS (TrueNAS VM)
-  - Second copy of important files (Can't afford a 3rd copy yet...)
-  - Hosting my media files with [Plex](https://www.plex.tv/)
-  - PT Download
-- Soft Routing
-- Nginx reverse proxy server
-- Some Windows applications (Windows VM)

 After doing some research, ***Proxmox*** is a perfect solution for me.

+A GitHub repository for self-hosted applications: [Awesome-Self-hosted](https://github.com/awesome-selfhosted/awesome-selfhosted) :link:

 ### Download